 2. Koh Phangan, Thailand

 Mark Koh Phangan down as one of those places that will unexpectedly steal your heart.
 Known mostly for its epic Full Moon Party, I got to the island with a farang state of mind.
-Despite the living up to its reputation of an epic party island, Koh Phangan was far more than the renowned debauchery that most backpackers go to the island for.
+Despite the living up to its reputation of an epic party island, Koh Phangan offered far more than just the renowned debauchery that most backpackers go to the island for.
 Maybe it was the amazing group of people that I met on the island, but I’ve never had as much fun as I did on Koh Phangan.
-The island has so many great locations to explore, and if chilling is more your thing, it has no shortage of beaches to relax on.
+The island has so many great locations to explore.
+If chilling is more your thing, there no shortage of beaches to relax on.
 When nighttime rolls around, the parties are unlike any other.
 There is something for everyone here.

 1. Bangkok, Thailand

 Anyone who has kept up with my blog towards the end of my trip knows it’s no secret that Bangkok somehow worked its way to becoming one of my favorite places in the entire world.
-The intensity and the chaos of the city might be off-putting for some, but it was where I fell in love with the most in all of South East Asia.
-There is no shortage of things to do in the city, and a year wouldn’t be enough to experience everything that Bangkok has to offer.
-From the sites to the food to the nightlife to the weird quirky things that you can literally only find in Bangkok, the city is unlike any other in the world.
-20 million tourists visit Bangkok every year, and it is a shame that the vast majority of those only consider it to be a quick stopping point.
+The intensity and the chaos of the city might be off-putting for some but it was the place I fell in love with the most in South East Asia.
+There is no shortage of things to do in the city, and a year wouldn’t be enough to experience everything Bangkok has to offer.
+From the sites to the food to the nightlife to the quirky things that you can literally only find in Bangkok, the city is unlike any other.